 The Washington All-Payer Health Care Claims Database (WA-APCD) is the state’s most complete source of health and dental insurance data.
 It contains claims from more than 30 commercial health care payers; the Medicaid program, including its five managed care plans; and Medicare Advantage, the HMO products for Medicare members.
 The WA-APCD has historical claims data beginning with 2013 and the database is systematically updated each calendar quarter with the most current claims data.
-Data from Washington's workers' compensation program and Medicare fee-for-service will be added in Fall 2018.
+Data from Washington's workers' compensation program is now included and Medicare fee-for-service will be added in 2019.

 In 2014, the Washington State Legislature enacted the all-payer statute (Chapter 43.371 RCW) directing the Washington State Office of Financial Management (OFM) to establish the WA-APCD to improve transparency to:

 - Assist patients providers, and hospitals to make informed choices about health care

 - Enable providers, hospitals and communities to improve by benchmarking their performance against that of others by focusing on best practices

 - Enable purchasers to identify value, build expectations into their purchasing strategy, and reward improvements over time

 - Promote competition based on quality and cost.

 OFM received funding to implement the WA-APCD from Federal Rate Review and State Innovation Model grants.
 These grants help states improve price transparency in health care — and work with the array of health care stakeholders — to improve health by transforming the delivery of health and human services.
 A number of other states operate all-payer programs, and more states are in the process of implementing them.
 The national APCD Council has more information about APCDs across the United States.